sarang87/MockCurrencyApp/README.md

 npm start
 ```
 #### Features
-Random 400 assets for currency and stocks
+- Random 180 assets (can be extended to 400) for currency.
-Assets updated at 1 per second
+- Assets updated at 1 per second
-Running on port 8000
+- Running on port 8000

 ### Frontend (React,Redux)